 Carburetor is Leaking Gas on Your John Deere Mower

-When you find a leak on your John Deere, there is a good chance the leak is coming for the carburetor.
+When you find a leak on your John Deere, there is a good chance the leak is coming from the carburetor.
 Once the gas leaves the fuel tank, a small amount of gas is stored in the carburetor.

-Gas that sits in your mower can leave deposits that can cause the small components of your carburetor, including the gasket around the bowl, float and float needle, to become clogged and stuck causing it to leak.
+Gas that sits in your mower can leave deposits that can cause the small components of your carburetor, including the gasket around the bowl, float, and float needle, to become clogged and stuck causing it to leak.